canton7/SyncTrayzor/README.md

 SyncTrayzor will install itself into `C:\Program Files\SyncTrayzor`.

 By default, SyncTrayzor will put its own configuration in `C:\Users\<You>\AppData\Roaming\SyncTrayor`, and let Syncthing use its default folder for its database, which is `C:\Users\<You>\AppData\Local\Syncthing`.
-It will also create a registry key at `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run\SyncTrayzor`, which will let it start when you log in.
+It will also create a registry key at `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run\SyncTrayzor` the first time that it is run, which will let it start when you log in.

 You can delete this registry key by unchecking "Automatically start on login" in the settings.

 If you check "Use custom home directory or Syncthing" in the settings, then SyncTrayzor will tell Syncthing to use `C:\Users\<You>\AppData\Local\SyncTrayzor\syncthing` for its database.
-This is useful if you want to keep a system copy of Syncthing, and the Syncthing managed by SyncTrayzor, separate.
+This is useful if you want to keep the copy of Syncthing managed by SyncTrayzor separate from another copy running on your machine.

 ### Standalone